Property Investment UK Best Opportunities for Investors

 Closed-ended funds include investment trusts and Real Estate agents.
 These are listed on the stock market, and you buy and sell their shares just like any other company.
 Once shares are issued, they trade freely between investors.

 Their share price doesn’t always match the value of the properties they hold.
 If demand is high, shares can sell at a premium.
 If demand is low, they may sell at a discount.
-Unlike open-ended funds, the fund manager doesn’t need to sell property when investors exit; you simply sell your shares to another buyer.
+Unlike open-ended funds, the fund manager doesn’t need to sell property when investors exit.
+You simply sell your shares to another buyer.

 Types of property funds are available